Group tour operator for Cantabria, Spain

 The Picos de Europa National Park is one of the few truly unspoiled areas of the country.
 The dramatic, jagged peaks rise well over 8,000 feet.
 Deep river gorges, sparkling lakes and forests add to the appeal of this unique landscape.
 The park is also home to many endangered species including the golden eagle, the European brown bear and the asturcon, a wild horse.
 Our tour takes us to the Monastery of Santo Toribio de Liébana where a relic of Christ’s cross is believed to be kept.
 Maybe make the short walk walk to a nearby viewing point for some spectacular views.

-Back to the hotel for dinner.
+Back to the hotel for dinner and an evening at leisure.

 Day 6